 When a corresponding author's article has been approved for publication in a Cambridge journal that offers an open access publishing option, they are offered the option to publish their article as open access.
-Cambridge offers an Open Access funding lookup tool for authors (OhioLINK member institutions will be listed closer to January 2022).
-There will also be a webpage on Cambridge’s website with information for authors about how to take advantage of open access publishing under this OhioLINK agreement.
-The link will be posted here closer to January 2022.
+Cambridge offers an Open Access funding lookup tool for authors.
+There is also a webpage on Cambridge’s website with information for authors about how to take advantage of open access publishing under this OhioLINK agreement.

 In addition, Cambridge reaches out directly to eligible authors who did not select to publish open access, offering to convert their article to open access within a year of its publication.

 What information and training is available for faculty and authors?